luizbgomide/sovereign/feats.md

 ### Level 1

 Gain Punch as a bonus skill.
 Your unarmed attacks become more dangerous as your Punch skill increases.
-At level-0, they do 1d6 damage.
-At level-1, they do 1d8 damage.
-At level-2 they do 1d10, level-3 does 1d12, and level-4 does 1d12+1.
+At level 0, they do 1d6 damage.
+At level 1, they do 1d8 damage.
+At level 2 they do 1d10, level 3 does 1d12, and level 4 does 1d12+1.
 At Punch-1 or better, they have the Shock quality equal to your Punch skill against AC 15 or less.

 ### Level 2